kodmasin/fiskpy/README.md

 Now certificate.pem holds both key and certificate.
 So you should manually open this file and copy each to separate file including BEGIN/END statements.

-If you want to have private key encrypted you should run (it is recommended):
+Private key should be encrypted so if it is not you should run:
 ```
 openssl rsa -in key.pem -des3 -out passkey.pem
 ```